 We have a higher proportion of FMCG and other consumer goods customers than the market average.
 We work with large customers in resilient sectors such as FMCG and aim to grow share with these customers.

 We do this by:

-- Ensuring the health and safety and wellbeing of all
+- Ensuring the health, safety and well-being of all our employees

 To lead the way in sustainability